Soft Multifocal Lenses For Myopia Management

 We Offer Multifocal Soft Contact Lenses and Other Myopia Treatments

-Should you choose to proceed with soft multifocal contact lenses, Dr. Andrea Kozma and Dr. Stephanie Britton will determine the exact prescription adjustments required and carefully fit the contact lenses to ensure that they sit correctly and comfortably on your child’s eyes.
+Should you choose to proceed with soft multifocal contact lenses, Dr. Andrea Kozma and Dr. Brandon Pham will determine the exact prescription adjustments required and carefully fit the contact lenses to ensure that they sit correctly and comfortably on your child’s eyes.
 Your child will immediately be able to see clearly.
 Over time, your child’s myopia progression will slow or even cease, drastically mitigating the long-term risks to their vision.